-This two-day section is a new initiative as in 2019 it will be organised for the first time as an additional section of the InnoRail Conference.
+This two-day section is a new initiative as in 2019 it was organised for the first time as an additional section of the InnoRail Conference.

-We are inviting leading professionals of railway operators from V4 countries, neighbouring EU member states, and other West Balkan states for a professional exchange.
-Within that forum they may share challenges they face, results they achieved, as well as they do some common thinking with regard to future developments in the region.
+We invited leading professionals of railway operators from V4 countries, neighbouring EU member states, and other West Balkan states for a professional exchange.
+Within that forum they were able to share challenges they face, results they achieved, as well as they did some common thinking with regard to future developments in the region.

-One of the top issues is the high-speed railway link between V4 countries.
-Guest speakers from British, German and French high-speed railways will present their perspectives.
-The reconstruction of the Budapest-Belgrade railway line will also be subject to talks.
+One of the top issues was the high-speed railway link between V4 countries.
+A guest speaker from the French high-speed railways presented his perspective.
+The reconstruction of the Budapest-Belgrade railway line was also on the agenda.

 Governments of V4 countries think in terms of a greater development region beyond their own borders.
 Therefore we, too, intend to expand professional cooperation beyond the V4 region.

-To start that process we intend to provide a venue for sharing knowledge and innovation results, thus furthering railway related EU objectives such as the implementation of mutual interoperability.
+To start that process we intended to provide a venue for sharing knowledge and innovation results, thus furthering railway related EU objectives such as the implementation of mutual interoperability.
 This objective aiming at a safe, modern, environment-friendly and fast European railway network will also strenghten the economy of V4 countries amongst member states.

 While in terms of economic growth the Visegrad Group may be described as a motor of EU development, they find themselves in a competitive disadvantage with regard to the development level of infrastructure networks.
-After the West Balkans, that region has the grestest number of speed restrictions and other shortcomings of the technical condition, uniformity and level of digitalisation of railways.
+After the West Balkans, that region has the greatest number of speed restrictions and other shortcomings of the technical condition, uniformity and level of digitalisation of railways.